arg3t/distbench/GUIDE.md

 ### Offline Mode (Recommended for Development)

-Run all nodes in a single process for fast, deterministic testing:
+Runs all nodes in a single process with in-memory channels:

 ```bash
 cargo run -- \